CodeInvers3/PPPwn_ow/README.md

 - USB drive with 1GB or more of storage.
 - Tested model [GL-MT300N-V2 Mango](https://www.gl-inet.com/products/gl-mt300n-v2/)

-## Steps installation:
+## Direct Installation (Use this alternative if your router does not have enough memory space)

-1. It is recommended to update the router firmware before proceeding.
+1. Update the mini-router system before proceeding.
-2. The mini smart router needs to be connected to the internet to download the package pppwn_ow.zip from the terminal.
+2. The router device must be connected to the Internet before proceeding, as it needs to download the repository files from the terminal.
-3. Check if `unzip` is installed:
+3. Run PuTTY or Git Bash and open the terminal using the router credentials.
+4. From the terminal, run these commands:
     ```sh
+    wget -O /tmp/installer-d.sh https://raw.githubusercontent.com/CodeInvers3/PPPwn_ow/main/installer-d.sh
+    chmod +x /tmp/installer-d.sh
+    /tmp/installer-l.sh
+    ```
+    In the end, press Enter to complete the installation.
+5. Follow step 5 of the quick installation.

+## Quick Installation

+1. Update the mini-router system before proceeding.
+2. The router device must be connected to the Internet before proceeding, as it needs to download the pppwn_ow.zip package from the terminal.
+3. Run PuTTY or Git Bash and open the terminal using the router credentials.
+4. Check if you have `unzip` installed with the command:
+    ```sh
     opkg list-installed | grep unzip
     ```
-    If it is not installed, install `unzip` with the following command:
+    If `command not found` appears, you must install it with the following command:
     ```sh
     opkg update
     opkg install unzip
     ```
-4. From the terminal on your router, run these commands:
+5. From the terminal, run these commands:
     ```sh
     wget -O /tmp/installer.sh https://raw.githubusercontent.com/CodeInvers3/PPPwn_ow/main/installer.sh
     chmod +x /tmp/installer.sh
     /tmp/installer.sh
     ```
-    At the end, press Enter to complete the installation.
+    In the end, press Enter to complete the installation.
-5. Copy `goldhen.bin` to your USB drive.
+6. Copy `goldhen.bin` to your USB drive.
 Make sure it is formatted in exFAT or FAT32 and connect it to your console.
-6. From your PS4 console, set up a PPPoE network connection using `ppp` as the username and password.
+7. From your PS4 console, set up a PPPoE network connection using `ppp` as the username and password.
-7. Wait a few seconds until the internet connection is established and, from the console's web browser, go to `http://<router_ip>/pppwn.html`.
+8. Wait a few seconds until the Internet connection is established, and from the console's web browser, go to `http://<router_ip>/pppwn.html`.
-8. Select the build compatible with your router device and click "Install".
+9. Select the build compatible with your router device and click on "Install".
 Wait until the installation is complete.
-9. In case there is an error or you do not get the expected result on Ethernet, you can restart the installation by clicking "Update".
+10. If there is an error or you do not get the expected result on Ethernet, you can restart the installation by clicking on "Update".
-10. Router models with a customizable switch button can use it to boot PPPwn.
+11. Router models with a change button can use it to boot PPPwn.

 PPPwn from https://github.com/xfangfang/PPPwn_cpp